Value types (C# Reference)

 Using the new operator calls the parameterless constructor of the specific type and assigns the default value to the variable.
 In the preceding example, the parameterless constructor assigned the value

 myInt.
-For more information about values assigned by calling default constructors, see Default values table.
+For more information about values assigned by calling parameterless constructors, see Default values table.

 With user-defined types, use new to invoke the parameterless constructor.
 For example, the following statement invokes the parameterless constructor of the